-The Company recognises that both female and male employees may have family/domestic responsibilities and, accordingly, adopts flexible work practices to assist them to meet those responsibilities (so far as is practicable having regard to business/operational requirements).
+The Company recognises that both female and male personnel may have family/domestic responsibilities and, accordingly, adopts flexible work practices to assist them to meet those responsibilities (so far as is practicable having regard to business/operational requirements).

 The Company does not currently have any women on the Board or in Senior Executive roles within the Group.
 A Senior Executive is a member of Senior Management that directly reports to the Executive Chairman.
 In this regard, it is noted that the Company has only three members on its Board and no Senior Executive (apart from Board members who are Executive Directors).
-50% of the Orion Group's employees as at 30 June 2017 are female (30 June 2016: 57%).
+40% of the Orion Group's personnel as at 30 June 2021 are female (30 June 2020: 40%).

+1.6.
 Board - Performance Review and Evaluation

-The Board as a whole has responsibility to review its own performance, the performance of individual Directors and the performance of Board Committees.
-The Chairman also speaks to Directors individually regarding their role and performance as a Director.
+The Board as a whole has responsibility to review its own performance, the performance of individual Directors, and the performance of Board Committees.
+The Chairman speaks to Directors individually regarding their role and performance as a Director.
+Evaluations may be conducted via questionnaires and or interviews covering matters such as each Director's individual contribution, Board/Committee performance and the functioning of the Board/Committee processes (as applicable).